 The order of the folders can be changed from the Documents → Settings → Folders subsection.
 Simply select the 'Sort by' factor and the direction (order) from the drop-down lists.

 For the 'sort by' option, you can choose to order by name, category ID, category slug, category order (menu order), and the number of terms.
 For the direction, you can set it as ascending or descending.

 Can a document appear in multiple folders?

-Yes, if a document is in multiple categories then it will appear in multiple tables, under each of its categories.
-The exception is if it is in a parent category and its child category, in which case it will only appear in the table for the child category.
+Yes, if a document is in multiple categories then it will appear in multiple folders, under each of its categories.
+The exception is if it is in a parent category and its child category, in which case it will only appear in the child category.